 2. Himalayan salt lamp globes

-You can purchase extra 15w Himalayan salt lamp bulbs through us.
+You can purchase extra 15w Himalayan salt lamp bulbs from us.
 Every single salt lamp we sell comes with a free bulb.
 If you smile real nice, we often throw in a bonus globe as well.

 We do have some tips to make your salt lamp globe last longer, but eventually, they will pop.
 It is just the nature of light bulbs.